hollyz1jderveld/hollyz1jderveld.github.io/index.md

 You can email me @ holly[at]omg[dot]lol.
 If you want to contact me this is the best way to do so!

+Everything on this page is licensed under a [CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).
+You can use it under the same license, but please credit me!

 proven.lol/240a43